Madhubalajb/TenderSense-AI/README.md

 **We build for Bharat - not for the benchmark.**

-*TenderSense AI · AI for Bharat Hackathon*
+*Tendra AI · AI for Bharat Hackathon*

 </div>